rlauer6/App-FargateStack/README.md

 Deletes the AWS resources associated with a task of type `http` or `https`.

-If the Application Load Balancer (ALB) used by the service was provisioned by `App::Fargate`, it will be automatically deleted.
-However, if the ALB was discovered but not created by `App::Fargate`, it will be preserved.
-In that case, only the listener rules provisioned by `App::Fargate` will be removed.
+If the Application Load Balancer (ALB) used by the service was provisioned by `App::FargateStack`, it will be automatically deleted.
+However, if the ALB was discovered but not created by `App::FargateStack`, it will be preserved.
+In that case, only the listener rules provisioned by `App::FargateStack` will be removed.

-This command will also not delete any ACM certificate that was provisioned by `App::Fargate`.
+This command will also not delete any ACM certificate that was provisioned by `App::FargateStack`.

 See ["Notes on Deletion of Resources"](#notes-on-deletion-of-resources) for additional details.